 How Communication Tech Affects Candidate Experience and Recruitment Conversion

-Technological advancement has moved the focus from tangible candidate references (CVs, cover letters, etc.) to every digital imprint a candidate leaves behind (social media, website, etc.).
+Technological advancement has moved the focus from tangible candidate references (CVs, cover letters, etc.) to every digital imprint a candidate leaves behind (social media screening is now a standard part of many recruitment processes).
 The volume of information you need to go through before hiring someone has increased, bringing new challenges for HR professionals.